gordon-rennie/refined-article/article.md

 | Error:(31, 49) could not find implicit value for parameter decodeA0: io.circe.Decoder[AccountNumber]
 ```

 The cause of the error is that Circe doesn’t have the required typeclass instances for our refinement types to do its job.
 This is easily fixed: Circe has a `circe-refined` module, which will take any codec for a base type (such as `Decoder[Int]`) and implicitly transform it to a refinement type codec (such as `Decoder[PosInt]`).
-Any refinement failures are absorbed into the usual Circe parsing error:
+Any refinement failures are converted into the usual Circe parsing error:

 ```scala
 import io.circe.refined._